 Living a fulfilling life where we experience happiness is something that everyone wants.
 This is a great time of the year to look back and appreciate all the happy moments we’ve experienced; think about the qualities and factors that made those times enjoyable.
 Was it being with certain people, going to a special place, or doing specific things?
 Taking time to reflect allows us to create more of those quality moments.
 This is not only a way to make our lives richer and more rewarding, but it’s also a way to help us maintain our health.

 Throughout our life, our purpose and what brings us joy changes.
-Our health and happiness are intertwined, so identifying what brings us joy and purpose is good for our healthy longevity.
-As a resident reminded me, we may not be the same as before the pandemic, but we are still a community where we give and receive social support, which is a good foundation for cultivating joy and feeling a sense of purpose.
+Our health and happiness are intertwined, so identifying what brings us joy and purpose is good for our healthy longevity and successful aging journey.
+As an Acacia Creek community resident reminded me, we may not be the same as before the pandemic, but we are still a community where we give and receive social support, which is a good foundation for cultivating joy and feeling a sense of purpose.

 When thinking about what brings us joy, it’s easy to identify the big things; a new baby in the family, a wedding, or a special party.
 If we look for the things that bring us joy on a daily basis, they are often the smallest pleasures or the simple things we experience every day.
 The more we recognize the small joyful moments, the more we are able to increase our happiness and contentment.